Miranda Sex Garden: Fairytales of Slavery and first hiatus (1994–1998)

-Carnival of Souls period (1999-2000) and second hiatus (2001-2021)
+Carnival of Souls (1999-2000) and second hiatus (2001-2021)

-In 1999 Miranda Sex Garden were given the opportunity to record and release a new album, Carnival of Souls, thanks to the setting up of the dedicated SugarDaddy Records label.
-The album was released in 2000 with the small Cleopatra label handling distribution in the USA.
-However, without the promotional budget of a large label, the album received little attention, and in retrospect, the band would consider Carnival of Souls to have "never formally (been) released".
-A double A-side single from the album, "Tonight/Sex Garden", was released and saw the band attempting to make inroads into contemporary dance culture, but without commercial success.
+Carnival of Souls was released on July 11, 2000, as the first album issued by Sugar Daddy Records, a label co-founded by lead vocalist Katharine Blake, and licencing in the United States by Cleopatra Records.
+Contemporary reviews described Carnival of Souls as more coherent and accessible than the band's earlier work, while retaining elements of its established gothic, industrial and rock sound.
+The Independent noted the less frenetic and more lush instrumentation, jazz-influenced vocals by Blake, and improved songwriting, while Exclaim! highlighted the album's broader range of instrumentation and styles.
+However, without the promotional budget of a large label, the album received little attention and, in retrospect, the group considered Carnival of Souls to have "never formally (been) released".
+A double A-side single from the album, "Tonight"/"Sex Garden", was released and saw the group attempting to make inroads into contemporary dance culture, but without commercial success.
 The only other released MSG work arising from this period was a cover of the Radiohead song "Exit Music for a Film" made for the tribute album Anyone Can Play Radiohead).
 With Blake now concentrating much more on Mediæval Bæbes, Miranda Sex Garden became inactive again.

-Ben Golomstock would later refer to this period as "the Coma Years", and claimed that the band had never really split up: "I recorded a few ideas, Katharine sang on some new stuff, we thought we could have a crack at another CD.
+Ben Golomstock later referred to this period as the "Coma Years" and said that the band had never really split up: "I recorded a few ideas, Katharine sang on some new stuff, we thought we could have a crack at another CD.
 We started playing around with it as a band - and I got the sack because I fell asleep in the studio.
 They tried to get someone else in, but I guess it didn't work out.
 More Coma Years ensued."
-In 2006, Golomstock released a solo album, Stories From The Moon.
-This drew strongly on the original MSG sound and featured members of the band plus members of Mediaeval Baebes, Queenadreena, Colt and other projects.
+In 2006, Golomstock released a solo album, Stories from the Moon.
+This drew strongly on the original MSG sound and featured members of the group plus members of Mediæval Bæbes, Queenadreena, Colt and other projects.

-In 2007 Katharine Blake released her first solo album, Midnight Flower, while another original MSG member, Jocelyn West released her own debut solo album, Salt Bird in March 2009.
+In 2007, Katharine Blake released her first solo album, Midnight Flower, while another original MSG member, Jocelyn West, released her own debut solo album, Salt Bird, in March 2009.

 Donna McKevitt would release the classical/electronic mini-album Cut in 2015.

 Ben Golomstock died in 2018.
-Spare copies of Stories from the Moon album were released in 2024 via Blake on the Mediæval Bæbes Bandcamp page.
+Spare copies of Stories from the Moon album were released in 2024 via Blake on the Mediæval Bæbes' Bandcamp page.